 An example of a rigid routine that is a recipe for an irritable baby and highly anxious mother is one where a two week old baby is forced to have a morning sleep at 9am, having woken at 7am.
 This would mean he must stay awake for two hours.
 The ideal 'awake time' for newborns is an hour at the most.
 Waiting two hours, just to stick to a predetermined time makes no sense, as newborns literally can't cope being awake this long.
 Furthermore, the baby may have woken at 6am in which case it would be a three hour stretch which is a recipe for a very irritable baby.

-A baby-centric approach would be to have the guidelines of 'awake time' for each developmental age, as found in Baby Sense and then more importantly to learn to read your baby's signals.
+A baby-centric approach would be to have the guidelines of 'awake time' for each developmental age and then more importantly to learn to read your baby's signals.
 Practically this would entail watching the clock to see what time your baby woke and then make sure to watch that your baby goes down according to his 'awake times'.
 In addition to this you should watch for your own specific baby's signals.
 Signals that your baby is tired include rubbing eyes, sucking hands, touching ears, looking into space, drowsy eyes or many other self soothing strategies.
 When your baby shows the signs of drowsiness, he should be put down to sleep.

 In this way, the baby dictates his sleep times in two ways: firstly according to developmental norms and then according to his own capacity for interactions, by signaling when he is tired.
 Being tuned to your own baby's needs will help you to put your baby down more easily and in that way establish healthy day sleep routines.

 The best piece of advice for mums of new babies is to put your expectations behind you and to know that this early stage of unpredictable routine disappears faster that you would believe.